 During the year ended February 28, 2017, we recorded an immaterial adjustment related to the prior period for the noncash conversion of \$132.0 million from noncontrolling equity interests to long-term debt associated with our glass production plant joint venture partner, Owens-Illinois.
 Additionally, we had incremental borrowings from Owens-Illinois under the contractual agreement for the year ended February 28, 2017.
 As of February 28, 2017, amounts outstanding under the contractual agreement are included in our consolidated balance sheet in accordance with our consolidation of this VIE.
 These borrowings have a maturity date of December 2064 with both a fixed and variable interest rate component.
 The variable interest rate is based upon certain performance measures as defined in the contractual agreement.
+As of February 28, 2017, amounts outstanding under the contractual agreement are is based upon certain performance measures as defined in the contractual agreement.
 As of February 28, 2017, amounts outstanding under the contractual agreement were \$183.5 million with a weighted average interest rate of 5.1%.